 This booklet has been made in duplicate, one copy to be preserved in the vault of the Town Hall to secure its safe keeping, and the other to be placed in the Carnegie Library for the use of Citizens who care to refer to it.

 Port Hope, Jan.
 1st, 1919.

-In 2007, as a fund-raiser for the Port Hope Archives to mark the 90th anniversary of the battle of Vimy Ridge, Barbara and I had the privilege of working on this re-issue of the Book of Remembrance (500 copies) with updated information, the soldiers' photographs, letters home from the Front as published in the local newspaper and additional photographs from the Archives' collection.
-Please contact us for further information.
+In 2007, as a fund-raiser for the Port Hope Archives and to mark the 90th anniversary of the battle of Vimy Ridge, Barbara and I had the privilege of working on a 500-copy re-issue of the Book of Remembrance with updated information, the soldiers' photographs, letters home from the Front as published in the local newspaper, and additional photographs from the Archives' collection.

 Peter and Barbara Bolton - Port Hope, Ontario